-There are over 300 boarding schools in the U.S.
+1. There are over 300 boarding schools in the U.S.

 There are several types of boarding schools.
 Alternative and therapeutic schools serve specific needs such as emotional and disciplinary issues.
-Still other schools offer programs for students with special needs such as dyslexia, ADD/ADHD and other learning differences.
+Still, other schools offer programs for students with special needs such as dyslexia, ADD/ADHD, and other learning differences.
 They have the skilled, highly credentialed staff to ensure the best possible outcome for your child.
 They focus on college preparation as well.
 Military schools combine academics and the military training many young people and their parents demand.
 As you will see when you review the boarding school profiles on this site, there literally is a school for every need and requirement.

-Some schools are purely residential.
+2. Some schools are purely residential.

 Other schools are a mix of boarding and day students.
 A true boarding school has most of its students resident on campus.
 But if a school happens to be located in a town or other major population area, it could have a significant percentage of day students.
 There's nothing intrinsically wrong with that, but it does change the complexion of the school and its life.
 Why?
 Because day students leave at the end of the academic day.
-While they will come back for sports and extracurricular activities, they are off campus evenings and weekends.
+While they will come back for sports and extracurricular activities, they are off-campus evenings and weekends.

-All schools choose their own curricula.
+3. All schools choose their own curricula.

 The broad categories are traditional and progressive.
 Within the traditional schools you will find test-based curricula including the popular Advanced Placement curriculum and in a handful of schools the International Baccalaureate program.
 Progressive schools don't believe in tests as a rule.
-Students are prepared for college level work, of course, but the approach is student-centered as opposed to the traditional teacher-centered approach to learning.
+Students are prepared for college-level work, of course, but the approach is student-centered as opposed to the traditional teacher-centered approach to learning.

-Most schools are staffed with well-qualified teachers.
+4. Most schools are staffed with well-qualified teachers.

 Peruse boarding school profiles on this site and look for the percentage of teachers with advanced degrees.
 The numbers are usually quite high.
 Why?
-Because schools demand the high quality teaching which your child receives.
+Because schools demand the high-quality teaching which your child receives.
 Teachers with advanced degrees usually have a wealth of experience and knowledge in their subject area as well as in the art of teaching.

-Most schools offer tuition discounts for siblings.
+5. Most schools offer tuition discounts for siblings.